 Registering a business in Guyana typically takes approximately one month.
 U.S. investors and potential investors are urged to conduct extensive market analysis before entering the market.
 Companies deciding to register in Guyana are encouraged to contact a local lawyer through the Guyana Bar Association to provide advice on company registration, relevant legal frameworks and navigating the local legal landscape.
 Additionally, financial companies are governed by the Financial Institutions Act and regulated by the Bank of Guyana.
 Similarly, mining, gaming and petroleum have unique legislation regarding their industries, which may affect the choice of business registration.
 GO-INVEST may provide guidance on the relevant laws and requirements to enter any industry along with relevant documentation to access investment concessions.
 Companies are encouraged to utilize investment banking services or accounting firms when establishing an office to ensure due diligence is complete.

 A business may legally register with the Deeds Registry under a sole proprietorship, partnership, or incorporated entity.
 The Business Names Registration Act governs sole proprietorship, the Partnership Act governs partnerships, and the Companies Act regulates incorporated entities.
 The cost of registration as a sole proprietor or a partnership is $25 while incorporation is approximately $400 but will likely be higher based on other legal fees.
+Wait-times for a business registration can be one week.

 All firms must register with the GRA to receive a Taxpayer Identification Number (TIN), which is required to conduct business with any government and public entities.
 A company should register for a Company Tax Identification Number (TIN) at the GRA.
 Registration for a TIN costs $5.
 The process differs based on the type of company.
-For incorporations, documentation required includes copy of incorporation, identification of directors, completed company TIN application form.
+For incorporations, documentation required includes a copy of incorporation, identification of directors, completed company TIN application form.
 Additionally, the company can register for Value Added Tax simultaneously.

 All firms must also register with the National Insurance Scheme (NIS) to obtain a unique registration number.
 The application process can be readily completed at any NIS office.
 Companies file monthly contributions for their employees.
 Self-employed individuals file monthly returns on their earnings.
 The total contribution is calculated at 14 percent of the basic wage/salary paid to the employee and is derived by a 5.6 percent deduction from the employee’s pay and the remaining 8.4 percent paid by the employer on behalf of the employee.